machingclee/2020-11-11-deep-learning-study/README.md

 ```

 ### 2020-11-22-ensemble-methods
 We train our MiniVGGNet repreatedly for 5 times and try to take an average over them for each prediction.
-In this folder I mainly focus on extracting "plot training graph" and "geneate classification report" as separate two helpful functions into utils.
+In this folder I mainly focus on extracting "plot training graph" and "geneate classification report" as two helper functions into utils.